lariturtiainen/lariturtiainen/README.md

 - 🌱 I’m currently learning cloud computing, AI/ML and cybersecurity.
 - 🧮 I'm currently studying business at University of Jyväskylä.
 - 👯 I’m looking to collaborate on AI startups.
-- 💬 Ask me about anything.
+- 💬 Ask me about my private repositories.
 - 📫 How to reach me: turtiainen.lari@gmail.com